wairas/happy-tools/README.md

                         directories (default: False)
   --resume_from DIR     The directory to restart the processing with (all
                         determined dirs preceding this one get skipped) (default: None)
+  --run_info FILE       The JSON file to store some run information in.
+                        (default: None)
   -V {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)